-I am a post-doctoral fellow (and also soon to be lecturer) working jointly with Howard Stone at Princeton University and Michael Shelley at the Courant Institute of Mathematical Sciences.
+I am a post-doctoral fellow (and also soon to be lecturer at Princeton University) working jointly with Michael Shelley at the Courant Institute of Mathematical Sciences and Howard Stone at Princeton University.
 I received my B.S. degree with Highest Honors in Aerospace Engineering from the Sharif University of Technology, Tehran, Iran in 2006.
 Subsequently, I joined the State University of New York at Buffalo where I earned my M.S. degree in Mechanical Engineering in 2009.
 I then moved to the Georgia Institute of Technology and obtained my Ph.D. also in Mechanical Engineering in 2012.
 I employ theory and computer simulations to find solutions to challenging problems at the intersection of engineering, physics, and biology.
-My research interests include fluid complex-structure interactions, physico-chemical hydrodynamics of soft and active materials, small scale fluid mechanics, and biomimetic design.
+My research interests include fluid complex-structure interactions, hydrodynamics of soft and active matter, small-scale fluid mechanics, and biomimetic design.